bdraco/python-socketio-v4/docs/client.rst

 This package contains two Socket.IO clients:

-- The :func:`socketio.Client` class creates a client compatible with the standard Python library.
+- The :func:`socketio_v4.Client` class creates a client compatible with the standard Python library.
-- The :func:`socketio.AsyncClient` class creates a client compatible with the ``asyncio`` package.
+- The :func:`socketio_v4.AsyncClient` class creates a client compatible with the ``asyncio`` package.

 The methods in the two clients are the same, with the only difference that in